akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Coming, Mother!’

-She looked back, but the boy was gone.
-There was nothing to say that she hadn’t imagined him, except for the retreating geese and her aching arm.
+She looked back, but the boy was gone, with nothing to say that she hadn’t imagined him, except for the retreating geese and her aching arm.

 She walked towards her mother.
 Her legs were unsteady.